 The idea of a Vampire Facelift conjures up all sorts of images, doesn’t it?
 I don’t want to be a spoiler here, but the only way you’re getting close to a vampire is by watching Vampire Diaries.
 The only connection to vampires is blood.
 You will survive a Vampire Facelift, but most likely not a vampire.
 I was fortunate enough to win a Vampire Facelift as part of my prize for being an SA Style Awards winner.
 I had read about the groundbreaking natural treatment, which is extremely popular among celebrities in the US, and was intrigued to try it out.

 So, off I went to Medi-Sculpt Clinic.
-I met with the founder, Dr Anushka Reddy, who is a GP specialising in aesthetic treatments.
+I met with the founder, Dr. Anushka Reddy, who is a GP specializing in aesthetic treatments.
 Dr Reddy explained the procedure to me and also took my blood.
 She watched over the treatment from start to finish, which was comforting, although the treatment itself was conducted by her qualified somatologist, Roxanne.

 Hyaluronic acid was added.
 While my blood was spinning in the centrifuge, Roxanne took a good look at my skin using the Visio.
 She needed to understand the overall state of my skin, see where most of my damage was and be aware of any sensitive areas.
-She then applied a topical anaesthetic to my face to numb the skin.
-Want to find out more about the benefits of hyaluronic acid on skin and joints?
-Simply follow the link.
+She then applied a topical anesthetic to my face to numb the skin.
+Find out more about the benefits of hyaluronic acid on the skin and joints.

 Does it live up to its promise?

 I was happy with the results.
 And while this was a prize, I would be happy to invest in future treatments.
 Within the first week, my skin felt tighter and looked brighter.
 After three weeks, my skin looked plumper and had a healthier glow.
-The research shows that results actually improve over time.
-The Vampire Facelift is an excellent non-invasive natural alternative, using your own blood to catalyse your skin health.
-It is a positive aging therapy for those who want to avoid an injectable such as Botox, fillers or surgery.
+Research shows that results improve over time.
+The Vampire Facelift is an excellent non-invasive natural alternative, using your own blood to catalyze your skin health.
+It is a positive aging therapy for those who want to avoid an injectable such as Botox, fillers, or surgery.
 And best of all, it can be done over lunchtime, with no downtime at all.